hilo-mpc/hilo-mpc/docs/docsource/index.rst

 HILO-MPC Documentation
 ===================================

 HILO-MPC is a toolbox for **easy, flexible and fast development of machine-learning-supported optimal control and estimation problems**.
+It is useful for prototyping real-world applications and for academia.

 This tool can leverage `TensorFlow <https://www.tensorflow.org/>`_ and `PyTorch <https://pytorch.org/>`_ to create machine learning models, and the `CasADi <https://web.casadi.org/>`_ framework to efficiently build control and